dimagi/import_tes/README.md

         $ pip install -r requirements.txt

-2. Configure constants, and address "TODO" comments in the script according to your needs:
+2. Customize constants at the start of the script, and customize the `get_name()` function, if necessary:

         $ $EDITOR import_tes.py